openchlai/ai/data_pipeline/README.md

 #### Speech-to-Text Conversion Process
 1. Load Preprocessed Audio Chunks
-   - Each chunk is fed into the Whisper/Wav2Vec/Vosk/Kaldi model
+   - Each chunk is fed into the Whisper/Wav2Vec model
-   - Process in parallel to speed up transcription
 2. Convert Speech to Text
    - Each model generates a text output + confidence score
    - If confidence is below threshold (e.g., 80%), reprocess with another model